sarah-cic-uk/Code-the-Future/session-1/Meet_the_tutors.md

 and I was hooked from there.
 Now I have worked for IBM CIC since 2018 and been given the opportunity to work as a full stack Developer and Scrum Master.
 I enjoy the variation of tasks I get in my role, that I am able to keep learning during my role and how no two weeks are the same!

+### Bells (Obelema)

+I joined IBM in 2022 as an experienced higher (Senior Business Analyst (BA)).
+Before IBM I have worked as an agile BA, a digital transformation BA, a software developer, freelance graphic designer, Associate Lecturer in computing (Human Computer Interaction) and several other computing area.
+I am also a trained teacher in information technology and secondary computer science which I took on because of my passion to reach out to more girls to join the computing career and technology industry.
+Currently at IBM, I work as a Senior Business Analyst/Business Architect and I enjoy what I do in IBM and look forward to tutor in trainings like code the future so I could leverage the platform to tutor more girls in computing, debias them of the myth that this industry are for boys only and encourage them to take on computer science / informaton technology as a career.

 <div style="width: 100%">
 <a href='README.md' ><-- Previous section: Session 1 Introduction</a>